Other factors may apply, but these are the most common. Give us a call if you are not sure if your site is buildable.

 8. Can I use my permitted shed as a bedroom or in-law quarters?

 Usually not.
-Our sheds are classified as “accessory buildings” and are not designed or sold as for human habitation.
+Our sheds, even our permitted sheds, are classified as “non-habitable accessory structures” and are not designed or sold as for human habitation.
+If you need a building for living quarters, we recommend going with a different company or contractor that specializes “habitable structures”.

 10. Do I need to worry about my Homeowners Association rules?